What is Private LTE? Why need it if we have WiFi?

-With LTE, mobile phones have a much higher data speed on mobile devices.
-Normally the mobile operators provide the LTE network.
+With LTE, mobile phones get a much higher data speed on mobile devices.
+Usually, mobile operators own the LTE network.
 A subscriber buys the SIM card and starts using data services.
 The service is not restricted to an organization or company.
-But what if an organization wants to have a network for high-speed data, but usage is limited to a few SIM cards or in an Area only?
-The answer is private LTE.

 Why do we need Private LTE?